-Vaginal bleeding: For MTN-037, genital bleeding that is different from baseline ((i.e. longer, heavier, more/less frequent per participant assessment) and not attributable to contraceptive use or her menstrual cycle (per clinician assessment) should be captured as an AE.
-Record the newly-identified bleeding within the AE Log CRF.
-Grade and term the episode per the applicable Toxicity Table category, "Abnormal Uterine Bleeding Unrelated to Pregnancy" or the "Unexplained Infrequent Bleeding" row of the DAIDS FGGT (menorrhagia, metrorrhagia, or postcoital bleeding).
-Note that shorter than baseline menses is not included in the FGGT, and should not be considered an AE
+If the newly-identified bleeding episode is determined to be different from her baseline (i.e. longer, heavier, more/less frequent) and not related to her current contraceptive method, record the episode on an AE Log CRF.
+Grade and term the episode per the applicable "Abnormal Uterine Bleeding Unrelated to Pregnancy" or the "Unexplained Infrequent Bleeding" row of the DAIDS Female Genital Grading Table (menorrhagia, metrorrhagia, or postcoital bleeding).
+Note that shorter than baseline menses is not included in the FGGT, and should not be considered an adverse event.
+Also, per Protocol Section 8.3.1, any bleeding event that is assessed to be related to contraception or return of menstruation postpartum is not considered an AE and should not be report as such.

-In the event a baseline bleeding condition resolves during follow-up (e.g. a participant with amenorrhea at baseline resumes her menstrual cycle after stopping her contraceptive method), document the resolution in chart notes, but do not update the Baseline Medical History Log CRF.
+In the event a baseline bleeding condition resolves during follow-up (e.g. a participant with amenorrhea at baseline resumes her menstrual cycle after stopping her contraceptive method), the condition should be resolved within the Baseline Medical History Log CRF by providing a date for the item "Date medical history condition/event ended/resolved" and indicating that the condition is no longer "Ongoing".
 If the change in bleeding is determined to be related to a participant's contraceptive method, then per protocol this is not reportable as an AE.